slimesmp/notable-deaths/README.md

 [![Project Status: Completed](./assets/images/badges/status.svg)](./)

 A very simple Minecraft plugin which displays death messages for important entities.

+## History

-Orginally made for the [Slime SMP](https://github.com/slimesmp)!
+This plugin was orginally made for the [Slime SMP](https://github.com/slimesmp)!

 ## License